Why trams, and not more buses?

 Other UK tram projects have been cancelled because they did not offer value for money.
 Why is the Edinburgh scheme different?

 Detailed research of the experiences of tram projects world-wide has been undertaken to ensure the delivery of a high quality tram network for Edinburgh.
-We have learned from the experiences of other schemes to help ensure we deliver value.
+They have learned from the experiences of other schemes to help ensure they deliver value.

 The Draft Final Business Case, which was approved by the City of Edinburgh Council in December 2006 and £60m of funding was released by the Scottish Executive in March 2007, contains vehicle procurement costs and construction cost estimates.
 Having a robust Business Case and a controlled procurement and planning strategy in place will mitigate against any significant cost changes throughout the construction phase, therefore offering confidence in the project’s value.